syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Event-Handlers.md

 ---
 layout: post
-title: Event-Handlers | Windows Forms | Syncfusion
+title: Event Handlers in Windows Forms Diagram control | Syncfusion
-description: Event Handlers
+description: Learn about Event Handlers support in Syncfusion Windows Forms Diagram control and more details.
 platform: windowsforms
 control: Diagram
 documentation: ug
 ---

-# Event Handlers
+# Event Handlers in Windows Forms Diagram

 This section elaborates on the following: